 An employee who believes they have been discriminated or retaliated against for exercising their bereavement leave rights would be entitled to file either a complaint with the Labor Commissioner or a civil complaint.
 A prevailing employee would be entitled to reinstatement, actual damages, as well as attorneys' fees and costs.

-Status: Passed the Assembly on a party-line vote and is pending in the Senate.
+Status: Passed the Assembly Labor and Employment Committee and is pending in Assembly Appropriations.

 Protected Time-Off Proposals (AB 2992)